cognitedata/neat/docs/terminology/transformation-directive-types.md

 !!! note annotate "WIP"
-    This part of the documentation is work in progress.
+    This part of the documentation will be converted to notebooks under `user-guide`.
 # Transformation Engine
 The transformation engine is the core of NEAT.
 It is responsible for transforming the source knowledge graph to the target knowledge graph.
 The transformation engine is implemented as a set of transformation rules (aka, transformation directives) which are defined in the `Rules` object.
 The transformation rules are defined in the `Properties` sheet of the `Rules` object.
 The transformation rules are executed in the order they are defined in the `Properties` sheet.